 Visit Sunshine Coast Limited (VSC) or "the company" is a not-for-profit company domiciled in Australia.
 The address of the company's registered office is Level 3, Suite 301, 8 Maroochydore Road, Maroochydore, Queensland 4558.
 The company primarily is involved in the promotion and development of tourism in the Sunshine Coast region in Queensland.

 2. Significant Accounting Policies

-The accounting policies set out below have been applied consistently to all periods presented in these financial statements, with the exception of AASB 16.
+The accounting policies set out below have been applied consistently to all periods presented in these financial statements.